knolukas/ct-solver-results/README.md

 - Results and outputs from various experiments conducted as part of the research.
 - Visual representations of eall cases in folder visual_representations.
   - Naming convention for each visual file: <internal_id>_<data_set>_visual_repr.pdf
+  - The node with teh red border has transport responsibiltiy.
+If there is no red border, there was no TR identified by the application (invalid CT).

 > **Note:**
 > Some data had to be censored to comply with data protection regulations.
 The original, uncensored data is available through the official sources referenced in the paper.